100 Photos That Kids Born After 2000 Will Never Understand

 Being Devastated by the Challenger Explosion (1980s)

 While not every political scandal or international crisis made it past your radar as a kid, you totally remember exactly where you were when you heard about the Challenger disaster in 1986.
-You could barely walk past a newsstand without seeing the ship breaking apart on the front pages of newspapers and covers of magazines for months after—and again, every year, on the anniversary of the tragedy.
+You could barely walk past a newsstand without seeing the ship breaking apart on the front pages of newspapers and covers of magazines for months after.

 Getting Ecto-Cooler in Your Lunch Box (1980s)